flrin/UBB-SE-2026-Powerpuff-Girls/README.md

 - Views: the UI, only .xaml files
 - ViewModels: logic (or controller) for the UI
 - Models: classes that represent objects (user, slot etc.)
+- Services: business logic
-- Services: connects the controller and the database
+- Repositories: connects the services and the database
 - Helpers: utility classes

-# Notes!
-### Adding a .xaml file
-1. Right click on views
-2. Add
-3. New Item...
-4. Templates
-5. Blank Page

-Not .xml file!

-### Database not up to date
-1. Open repo folder in terminal
-2. run docker-compose down -v
-3. run docker-compose up -d
+- SQL: sql scripts for initializing/changing the database
+- Assets: visual or audio elements